For the Employee

 Eligibility for Health Insurance

-The University's health plans meet the Affordable Care Act's requirement of essential coverage and affordability for employees.
+The university's health plans meet the Affordable Care Act's essential coverage and affordability for employees.

-ACA regulations require the University also offer health insurance to all temporary, part-time and variable hour employees, including student employees, who meet the ACA eligibility requirements.
-The ACA eligibility requirements define a full-time employee as working an average of 30 or more hours per week within a measurement period.
+ACA regulations require the university to offer health insurance to all temporary, part-time, and variable hour employees, including student employees, who meet the ACA eligibility requirements.
+The ACA eligibility requirements define a full-time employee working an average of 30 or more hours per week within a measurement period.

-Active faculty and staff, including students, temporaries, and part-time, who are not currently benefit eligible, but who work an average of 30 hours or more per week during the measurement period, will receive an offer for a health insurance plan based on their employment status including coverage for dependents if needed - paid either in full or partially by the employing department, if coverage is elected (ACA coverage does not include dental insurance).
-The University's contribution to this cost will be charged to the employing department, and will not be covered by the Fringe Benefit Pool System.
-The employee will be billed on a monthly basis for their share, if any, of the premium.
+Active faculty and staff, including students, temporaries, and part-time, who are not currently benefit eligible, but who work an average of 30 hours or more per week during the measurement period, will receive an offer for a health insurance plan based on their employment status including coverage for dependents if needed - paid either in full or partially by the employing department if coverage is elected (ACA coverage does not include dental insurance).
+The University's contribution to this cost will be charged to the employing department and will not be covered by the Fringe Benefit Pool System.
+In addition, the employee will be billed monthly for their share, if any, of the premium.

-The 30 working hours will be determined by using a standard measurable period of October 1 through September 30 of each year for an ongoing employee.
-See chart below.
+The University Benefits Office will determine the 30 working hours by using a standard measurable period of Oct 1 through Sep 30 of each year for an ongoing employee.

-New temporary and part-time hires will have an initial measurement period of 11 months beginning the first of the month following the date of hire.
+New temporary and part-time hires will have an initial measurement period of 11 months beginning the first of the month following the hire date.

 Each week (and only the weeks) in which the individual worked will be included in the average calculation.
-E.g. - If a person only works 10 weeks out of the entire measurement period, the average hours worked during those 10 weeks would be what was used to determine eligibility.
-The average hours calculation does not include Federal Work Study Program hours, non-FMLA leaves without pay, or bona fide volunteer hours.
+E.g., If a person only works 10 weeks out of the entire measurement period, the average hours worked during those 10 weeks would be used to determine eligibility.
+The average hours' calculation does not include Federal Work-Study Program hours, non-FMLA leaves without pay, or bona fide volunteer hours.

 Average hours worked per week for temporary faculty who are not classified as Clinical or Research faculty include 1 hour of prep time for each credit hour that is taught plus 2.0 hours of office time for a total of 4 hours (calculated up to a maximum of 40 hours per week).
 A faculty member teaching 10 credit hours in an applicable semester would have a 40 hour average for the weeks of the semester.

 Each year stands alone.
-An employee could qualify one year and not the next year based upon the average of the hours worked.
-If an employee that had coverage did not qualify in a measurement period, their eligibility for coverage would end the following January 1st.
+An employee could qualify one year and not the next year based on the hours worked average.
+If an employee with coverage did not qualify in a measurement period, their eligibility for coverage would end the following January 1st.

-If a newly hired temporary employee becomes eligible for insurance due to their initial measurement period, coverage will be offered and if elected, coverage will begin on their 13th month of employment.
+If a newly hired temporary employee becomes eligible for insurance due to their initial measurement period, University Benefits will offer coverage, and if elected, coverage will begin on their 13th month of employment.